trmcdowell/todo/README.md

 # todo
-A rust based to do list application for the terminal.
+A terminal based to do list application.
 WIP